Halal Certification of slaughterhouses-abattoirs

 - Since pork is forbidden, halal slaughtering must not be done where pigs are slaughtered or in the vicinity of pigs slaughtering area.
 There are a few more edicts and rules that have to be followed in the interest of animal welfare.
 For example, animal has to be fed as normal and given water prior to slaughter, one animal must not see the other being slaughtered, knife should be four times the size of the neck and razor sharp, and as far as possible the slaughterer and the animal should face the Qibla or Mecca and the animal must not be suffering from any ailments or any lacerations.

-Department of Halal Certification has certified many slaughterhouses in Ireland that slaughter birds, ovine and bovine.
+Department of Halal Certification has certified a number of slaughterhouses in Ireland that slaughter birds, ovine and bovine.